 With over seventy-five million paying members worldwide, they could easily afford to give each person the best privacy available.

-But let’s drop in on a few conversation going on at the moment.
+But let’s quickly visit on a few conversation going on now.

 blueyedbaby6: how’s it goin